 March is a quieter month in the Mara.
 Fewer people around means more wilderness to yourself.
 With the first few downpours, the Mara springs into life.
 The rain falls in late afternoons and evenings, making for cosy evenings in camp, spectacular sunrises and sunsets and wonderful photographic opportunities.

 Out on the plains the wildflowers, such as fireball lilies begin to bloom and there are splashes of colour amidst the long grasses.
 In the forests around the Mara River, the Warburgia trees continue to fruit, bringing many elephant families into our camps and the surrounding woodlands.
 We also see good numbers of elephant in the Musiara marsh.
 Family groups often have young calves amongst the herds and the males are often in musth looking for females in oestrus.

 We also see troops of sykes monkeys foraging for warburgia fruit up in the tree canopy above the camps.
 With the elephant passing through camp, the mongooses spring into action scratching about in the elephant dung looking for insects to feed on.

-The ‘mini Migration’: March is the month for the first big annual migration of the year when zebra and wildebeest arrive in large numbers (approx. 300,000) from the Loita hills and conservation areas and cover the plains around the Masai Mara.
+March is the month for the first big annual migration of the year, when zebra and wildebeest arrive in large numbers (approximately 300,000) from the Loita hills and the surrounding conservancies, covering the plains around the Masai Mara.
 Wildebeest are also calving or have just calved by this time.

-The Marsh Pride of Lion often have cubs at this time of year and we have good sightings of them around the Marsh feeding on Topi, warthog, buffalo and waterbuck.
-Before the mini migration arrives there is fierce competition between lion and hyena for food.
-We continue to have good sightings of Cheetah and Leopard.
+The Marsh Pride of Lions often have cubs at this time of year and we have good sightings of them around the marsh feeding on topi, warthog, buffalo and waterbuck.
+Before the mini migration arrives, there is fierce competition between lion and hyena for food.
+We continue to have good sightings of cheetah and leopard within the Reserve.

 The mini Migration of zebra and wildebeest